SciML/DiffEqDocs.jl/docs/src/solvers/refined_ode_solve.md

 ```
 This is a Partitioned ODE partitioned into two groups, so the functions should be
 specified as `f1(t,u,v,dx)` and `f2(t,u,v,dv)` (in the inplace form), where `f1`
-is independent of `t` and `u`, and `f2` is independent of `v`.
-This includes
+is independent of `t` and `u`, and unless specified by the solver,
+`f2` is independent of `v`.
+This includes discretizations arising from
-discretizations arising from `SecondOrderODEProblem`s where the velocity is not
+`SecondOrderODEProblem`s where the velocity is not used in the acceleration function,
-used in the acceleration function, and Hamiltonians where the potential is (or
+and Hamiltonians where the potential is (or can be) time-dependent but the kinetic
-can be) time-dependent but the kinetic energy is only dependent on `v`.
+energy is only dependent on `v`.

 Note that some methods assume that the integral of `f1` is a quadratic form.
 That
 means that `f1=v'*M*v`, i.e. ``\int f1 = 1/2 m v^2``, giving `du = v`.
 This is